Silverbird Group: History

 The origins of firm began in June 1980, when Benedict Murray-Bruce, son of a former UAC executive, secured funds from his family to start a music promotion enterprise.
 The business began during Nigeria's Second Republic and was involved in promotion of American music artists in Nigeria, the firm organized promotions for such bands as The Whispers, Shalamar, Lakeside and Carrie Lucas.
 The enterprise later delved into a dancing competition.
 The group later expanded into beauty pageant.

 In the 1990s, after the government liberalized the radio air waves, Silverbird established Rhythm 93.7 FM, initially, promoting a less talk more music brand.
 The radio started with old school jams and later began playing Afro hip hop.
 Though, Murray-Bruce also wanted a television license, his application was delayed as a result of conflicts with the management of the Nigerian Broadcasting Commission.
 In 1999, Bruce was appointed director of NTA and was soon able to get approval for Silverbird Television.
 The television station initially filled programming slots with syndicated foreign shows.

 Silverbird Productions

 Silverbird Productions is a division of the company that organizes the Most Beautiful Girl in Nigeria pageant which began as Miss Universe Nigeria in 1983 but was later renamed to its present name.
 This division is also responsible in the organization of the Mr Nigeria pageant.

+From 1986 to 1991, Silverbird Productions held the franchise of Miss Intercontinental, organizing the pageant in Nigeria from 1986 to 1991.
+Between 1991 and 1992, the Nigerian company lost the rights to the pageant to a German company, which moved the competition to Germany, and organized it there until 2003.